Abraham I. Shiplacoff: Later political career

 Shiplacoff remained a loyal member of the Socialist Party after its 1919 split into rival Socialist and Communist organizations.

-He was a New York City alderman in the early 1920s.
+He was a New York City alderman from 1920 to 1921.
 In February 1920, he spoke out against the Treaty of Versailles and against the New York State Assembly's recent suspension of its Socialist members.
 He stated that the Assemblymen who had voted to suspend the Socialists were "poor boobs", and that his colleagues on the New York City Board of Aldermen were "a bunch of hypocrites".
 About Woodrow Wilson, in reference to the treaty, he said that "the little tin god in the White House has collapsed."
 He made some remarks on the injustice of the treaty, which led to rumors in the press that the Board of Aldermen might investigate and punish him for what they reportedly saw as pro-Germanism.

 By early 1920, Shiplacoff was the manager of the New York office of the Amalgamated Clothing Workers of America.
 In March 1923, Marks Arnheim, a New York City clothing manufacturer attempted to have the ACWA and its New York Joint Board dissolved as "unlawful combinations and conspiracies" which had "the intent and purpose generally of destroying the present industrial system of ownership by private persons, firms, and corporations."
 As part of this suit, Shiplacoff, along with Sidney Hillman and other union officials, was interrogated by attorneys for Marks Arnheim.

-Shiplacoff ran in the 50th Aldermanic district in November 1923.
-His candidacy was endorsed by the Citizens Union.
-However, the Democratic candidate defeated him.
+Shiplacoff served as President of the International Pocketbook Workers' Union from 1927 to 1930.

-In 1923 he was elected a delegate to the SPA's National Convention.
+Shiplacoff was defeated for re-election to the Board of Aldermen in 1921.
+In 1923, he was elected a delegate to the SPA's National Convention.
+The same year, he ran once again for the Board of Aldermen in the 50th district.
+His candidacy was endorsed by the Citizens Union, but he ultimately lost the Democratic candidate.
+He made several more unsuccessful bids for Congress in 1926, 1928, 1930, and 1932, for State Assembly in 1922 and 1931, and for Brooklyn Borough President in 1929.

 At the 1924 New York State convention of the SPA, Shiplacoff was one of only 5 delegates to oppose the successful motion to endorse Robert M. La Follette's candidacy for president of the United States.
 About the party's endorsement, Shiplacoff told the New York Times that "the Socialist Party hasn't married La Follette, the Socialist Party has married a labor party.
 La Follette is only a sort of father-in-law."